glennblock/extensions/attachment.md

   * If the template data object does not have `"attachment":"true"` then body SHOULD contain a value.

 > __NOTE:__
-> At this time, multi-file attachements per template data object are not supported.
+> At this time, multi-file attachments per template `data` object are not supported.

 ### Example
-Below you can can see the request contains three body parts.
-The first two contain textual information for full-name and email, while the third is an attachment containing the avatar.
+Below you can see the request contains three body parts.
+The first two contain textual information for `full-name` and `email`, while the third is an attachment containing the `avatar` image.
 ```
 content-type: multipart/form-data, boundary=AaB03x